 Education is the fountainhead of all technological progress and social development, and technology is the key to economic growth.
-It combats, unemployment, provides social equality, awareness, tolerance, self esteem and especially counters the spread of cultural and plural diversity.
+It combats, unemployment, provides social equality, awareness, tolerance, self-esteem and especially counters the spread of cultural and plural diversity.
 Like other social sectors, Education too is riddled with manifold problems.

 MQM thus proposes to:

-- Gradually increase education expenditure from 2.2% to 5% of the GDP, whereas Provinces need to allocate 20% of their revenue budget to education sector.
+- Gradually increase education expenditure from 2.2% to 5% of the GDP, whereas Provinces need to allocate 20% of their revenue budget to the education sector.

 - Present dual system of education be abolished, not to degrade the privately managed institutions, but to upgrade the Urdu medium public sector educational institutions at par with the Grammar and English medium institutions.

-- Measures be taken to drastically revise the syllabi of the public sector and Urdu medium schools for a uniform syllabi in all the educational institutions.
+- Measures be taken to drastically revise the syllabi of the public sector and Urdu medium schools for uniform syllabi in all the educational institutions.

-- Madaris (religious seminaries) be provided incentives to bring such institutions at par with the main stream of education at national level.
+- Madaris (religious seminaries) be provided incentives to bring such institutions at par with the mainstream of education at national level.

 - Enrolment of children between the age 5 to 16 years be launched at massive scale both by the government, the civil society and especially NGOs.
-Since Sindh Assembly on the initiative of MQM has already enacted a Bill in conformity with the provisions of Article 25-A of the Constitution, it is high time that all the provinces follow suit and take measures on war-footing to make education compulsory and free for the children of this age.
+Since the Sindh Assembly on the initiative of MQM has already enacted a Bill in conformity with the provisions of Article 25-A of the Constitution, it is high time that all the provinces follow suit and take measures on war-footing to make education compulsory and free for the children of this age.

-- Provinces shall supply free books, uniforms and transport facilities to school going children.
+- Provinces shall supply free books, uniforms and transport facilities to school-going children.

 - Introduce an evaluation system through Key Performance Indicators (KPI) which need to be monitored by the Community Management Boards at taluka/tehsil and district level to sustain the growth of literacy and standard of education and to ensure minimal dropout rate and no corporal punishment to the students.